RasaHQ/rasa/docs/http.rst

 ``GET /version``
 ::::::::::::::::

-This will return the current version of the Rasa NLU instance.
+This will return the current version of the Rasa Core instance.

 .. code-block:: bash